"Seek thou thy guidance from the wisdom of India."

 Figuring out which food to eat has consistently been the earliest challenge to overcome in each country I have visited and India, perhaps, is the most difficult because of the seemingly endless variety to choose from.
 So far my strategy of going down the menu and picking two new dishes at each meal has been pretty successful (I try to take pictures and write notes so I will remember what is good)

-Below you will see two approaches to the reliable North/South Meal:
+Below you will see one approach to the ever-reliable North Meal: